Gabriel707/Gabriel707/README.md

 ### Hi there, good to see you here! 👋
 - 🔭 Currently working as a Senior Application Support Analyst.
-- 🌱 Learning Python for API development with Django Framework, and PostgreSQL.
+- 🌱 Learning Python for Web Development with Django Framework, and PostgreSQL.
 -  Reach me on https://www.linkedin.com/in/gabrieldesantana11/

 <!--